OmSDeshmukh/Python-Automations/README.md

 # Python Automation Projects

-This repository contains a series of mini Python automation projects.
+This repository contains link to a series of mini Python automation projects.

 ## Projects